 When asked who is your customer, companies often tell us that they serve many customers.
-This includes internal and external customers, distributors, buyers, influencers, employees, and so on.
+This customer selection includes internal and external customers, distributors, buyers, influencers, employees, and so on.
 Calling them all “customers” is common, even acceptable.
 But it perpetuates a myth that misleads.
 They are not all customers in the true sense of the word.
 Companies are making a mistake when they give all these constituents an equal or greater priority than they give their primary customer.
 This leads to focusing time and energy in the wrong places, inhibiting a company’s ability to create value and grow.

 Concluding that the distributor, the purchasing department, or the buyer is the primary customer is almost always a mistake.
-Products and services exist to help someone get a functional job done, not so someone can distribute, buy, or install them.
+Products and services exist to help someone get a job done, not so someone can distribute, buy, or install them.
 Of course, companies have to make sure its distributors, buyers, contractors, sales team, and employees are all happy, but they are not the reason the company exists.
 When deciding who is the customer, the focus should always be on the people using the product.
 They are the ones for whom value is being created and the reason why the market and the product exists.